Utena, Lithuania

 Utena is an industrial city.
 It is known for its clothing, food and beverage factories.
 In recent years, however, streets, public squares and large areas of the parks in the city were reconstructed and Utena is now more attractive for recreation and tourism.
-In 2007, Utena won a Silver Award in category B (towns with a population between 10,001 and 50,000) of the International Awards for Liveable Communities, held in London.

 The anniversary of Utena City had been held each year on the last weekend of September.
 Since 2013 the anniversary has been held on the first weekend of September to take advantage of better weather conditions.